danidevadoss/agentic-ai-poc-local-llm/README.md

 ### 2. Function Calling Issues
 - Some local models have limited function calling support
-- Try using Azure OpenAI for better tool calling capabilities
 - Ensure your prompt is clear and specific

 ### 3. Memory Issues